 Bob was recognized in 2006 as the Environmentalist of the Year by the Potomac River Association.
 Also in 2006, Bob chaired the Cultural Diversity Task Force for the county superintendent of public schools.
 In February 2009, Governor O'Malley recognized Bob with the Lower Potomac Tributary Team River Hero award, and in spring of 2013 Bob was awarded the Champion of the Chesapeake by the St. Mary's River Watershed Association.
 In summer 2013, Bob was awarded the title Chesapeake Bay Ambassador by Governor Martin O'Malley who subsequently appointed Bob to the Interstate Commission on the Potomac River Basin where he still serves.
 Bob prides himself on his "connection" to our natural world and when he is not working he can be found in his vegetable and berry patch, or pulling on a paddle almost anywhere in North America.

 Meghan Webster worked with us as a STEM intern in the summer of 2014 and again in 2015 after graduating from Great Mills High School with the STEM Academy.
-She's currently enrolled at the College of Southern Maryland, where she intends to study Veterinarian Medicine.
+She's currently enrolled at the Coastal Carolina University, where she intends to study Marine Science and continue into Veterinarian Medicine.
 In the fall of 2015, Meghan was promoted to Outreach Coordinator.
-In her spare time, you may find her playing the ukelele, cooking, or volunteering at animal rescues.
+In her spare time, you may find her playing the piano or biking.

-TJ McPhaul will be a Junior studying Environmental Science, Art, and Anthropology at St. Mary's College of Maryland in the Fall of 2016.
-With his deep appreciation for our surrounding world, he decided to focus his studies on Environmental Science and plans to pursue a career in this field post-college.
-Whilst in the search for a summer internship, he came across our association and says that he genuinely connected with our mission.
+TJ McPhaul will be a Senior as a double major in Environmental Science and Anthropology at St. Mary's College of Maryland in the Fall of 2017.
+Whilst in the search for a summer internship in 2016, he came across our association and says that he genuinely connected with our mission.
+TJ joined our team for a second summer as a full time intern.
 TJ is very active as an avid runner and biker.
 He runs cross country for St. Mary's College and continues to pursue his ultra-marathon passion.
 TJ is also part of the Sustainability Club and Best Buddies Club on campus.